fabriciorby/maven-surefire-junit5-tree-reporter/README.md

 </plugin>
 ```

+## Requirements

+To use this project you need these minimum versions:

+- Java 1.8
+- JUnit 5.9.0-M1

 ## Contribute

 You are welcome to contribute to the project, for this just open an issue or issue + PR to ``develop`` branch.